Financing (data for the year 2024)

 2030: CZK 0

-The contribution to the activity is always paid at the beginning of the year and serves as one of the sources for covering the salary costs of pastors and other church personnel in the year in question.
+The contribution to the activity is always paid at the beginning of the year and serves as one of the sources for covering the salary costs of ministers and other church personnel in the year in question.

 b) Financial equalisation